 - Reduced Waste Production:

-Biodegradable plastic waste production is deficient than traditional polymers as they break down only in a few months.
+Biodegradable plastic waste production is deficient to traditional polymers as they break down only in a few months.

 Traditional plastics generate an estimated 32 million tons of trash annually.
 That number is jaw-dropping and can be significantly reduced by utilizing biodegradable materials.